dabrowskif/typed-routes/README.md

 ### Future Plans - Type-Only Implementation

-Looking ahead, there are plans to also develop a type-only version of the Typed Route Generator.
+Looking ahead, I have plans to also develop a type-only version of.
 This implementation will focus on creating TypeScript types instead of runtime objects.
 The key advantage of this approach is the elimination of runtime overhead, as the route definitions will purely be type annotations without any impact on the runtime bundle size.

 This type-only implementation will be particularly beneficial for projects where bundle size is a critical concern and where the primary goal is to leverage TypeScript's type-checking capabilities without adding extra runtime code.